Care leavers - get your voice heard and events for you

 What's our belief?

-Our message to workers is that: Advocacy starts with you unless you feel your 'hands are tied' or the young person wishes to make a complaint and asks for independent advocacy support to do so.
+Our message to professionals working with children and young people workers is that: Advocacy starts with you.
+This might not always be possible because the young person might want to make a complaint and asks for someone else to support with the complaint or issue.

 Subscribe to our newsletters for latest news and events.